 An international team of researchers says a system of small lasers can be used to guide lightning to specific targets.

-“We found that high-intensity lasers are not required to produce this result.
-Even low-intensity ones, such as laser pointers, can be enough ”.
+“We found that high-intensity lasers are not needed to produce this result.
+Even low-intensity ones, such as laser pointers, can be sufficient."
 He tells France Press Andrey Miroshnichenko, researcher at the University of New South Wales in Canberra, Australia.

-The team says they have already tested the concept in the lab using devices known as hollow lasers.
-Devices that are able to create a laser beam "full" at the edges and "empty" inside.
-A kind of tube of light.
-These lasers can cause a kind of "short circuit" in storm clouds and trigger chain lightning by heating microparticles in the air.
+The team says it has already tested the concept in the lab using devices known as hollow lasers.
+Devices that can create a laser beam that is "full" at the edges and "empty" inside.
+A sort of light tube.
+These lasers can cause a sort of “short circuit” in storm clouds and trigger chain lightning by heating microparticles in the air.

 Thor's laser